How do I begin physical therapy treatment? Do you require a referral and/or a prescription?

 • Office co-pay (if applicable)

-• EBPT paperwork if given to you at time of scheduling (this can also be downloaded from our website here).
+• New patient intake paperwork (this can also be downloaded from our website here).

 What should I expect during my first visit?